stremsdoerfer/Nikka/README.md

 }
 ```

 What is great with Nikka, is that it's highly scalable, and modular.
 You can define your endpoints wherever you want.
-It's up to you if you want them all in one file or if you prefer to split them among your different objects.
+It's up to you, if you want them all in one file or if you prefer to split them among your different services.
 Here is a nice way of presenting your endpoints and using them:

 ```swift